 The MDA can sketch images based on the SVG format.

-SVG stands for Scalable Vector Graphics and has an extensive set of commands to create images, with basic shapes like lines, rectangles, circles, etc. that can be assigned properties like solid, dashed, colours, filled shapes, etc., etc. As you might understand, for images to be sketched on the MDA, only a limited subset of the SVG commands can and will be used.
-Although the MDA software can read any type of SVG file and will show a full preview of this file in the interface, a limited set of commands is processed and sketched on the MDA itself.
+SVG stands for Scalable Vector Graphics and has an extensive set of commands to create images, with basic shapes like lines, rectangles, circles, etc. that can be assigned properties like solid, dashed, colours, filled shapes, etc., etc. As you might understand, for images to be sketched on the MDA, only a limited subset of these SVG properties can and will be used.
+Although the MDA software can read any type of SVG file and will show a full preview of this file in the interface, only a limited set of theseproperties can be processed and sketched on the MDA itself.
 Presently, the MDA supports the following SVG elements:

 - Line, Polyline and Polygon – only solid lines, all style data like thickness, endpoints, etc. will be ignored